wendyverdonk93/docs/content/faq/finance/paying-out-funds-from-your-multisafepay-control.md

 ---
-title : "Paying out funds from your MultiSafepay Control"
+title : "Paying out funds from your MultiSafepay account"
-meta_title: "FAQ Finance - Paying out funds from MultiSafepay Control - MultiSafepay Docs"
+meta_title: "FAQ Finance - Paying out funds from your MultiSafepay account - MultiSafepay Docs"
 meta_description: "Sign up.
 Build and test your payments integration.
 Explore our products and services.
 Use our API Reference, SDKs, and wrappers.
 Get support."
 read_more: "."
 aliases:
     - /faq/general/how-can-i-pay-out-the-funds-on-my-multisafepay-account-
 ---
-You can pay out funds from your MultiSafepay Control to your business bank account any time, except if:
+You can pay out funds from your MultiSafepay account to your business bank account any time, except if:

-- Your MultiSafepay Control account is not yet fully activated.
+- your MultiSafepay account account is not yet fully activated.
 - Your account balance is negative.
 - The Risk Team has deactivated this feature for any reason.

-To make a payout to a different bank account than the one activated in your MultiSafepay Control, you must first add it under **Business documents**.
+To make a payout to a different bank account than the one activated in your MultiSafepay account, you must first add it under **Business documents**.

 ## Payout fees
 Payouts cost 0.50 EUR per pay out.